 The long history of Tibia has left its mark upon the land.
 There are many ruins and ancient dungeons whose origins are lost in history, and many a place that used to be grand and glorious is now the gloomy hideout of some vile creature.
 However, civilised life has survived to this day, and the mighty cities of Tibia are bustling with life and commerce like they have always done.

 c) Premium Areas

-If you happen to be in a premium area while your Premium Time ends, you will be automatically logged in at the temple of Thais if you are a citizen of a premium city such as Edron or Ankrahmun at the next login to the game.
-You will awake at the temple of your home town if you are a citizen of a non-premium city such as Venore or Carlin.
+Note: If you happen to be in a Premium area while your Premium Time ends, you will be automatically logged in at the temple of Thais if you are a citizen of a Premium city such as Edron or Ankrahmun at the next login to the game.
+You will awake at the temple of your home town if you are a citizen of a non-Premium city such as Venore or Carlin.

 a) Traveller's Guide to the Cities of Tibia